 Then you can expand your palette, adding in odd paints that achieve a specific colour effect depending on your own personal preferences.

-Throughout this course I demonstrate using a traditional, 3 primary & 3 secondary colour, colour wheel.
+Throughout this course, I demonstrate using a traditional, 3 primary & 3 secondary colour, colour wheel.

 I use this because when you’re first starting to learn colour mixing, I’m a great believer in simplicity and a less is more approach.

-Understanding the properties of paint, relying on your artists eye and letting your new colour mixing intuitions guide you, is a fantastic way to open the world of colour.
+Understanding the properties of paint, relying on your artist’s eye and letting your new colour mixing intuitions guide you, is a fantastic way to open the world of colour.

-Different artists have different approaches to colour mixing, some work with an extreme limited palette using just 3 or 4 muted colours.
+Different artists have different approaches to colour mixing, some work with an extremely limited palette using just 3 or 4 muted colours.
 Others use large extensive palettes that enable them to produce painting quickly, without having to mix colours.

 I prefer somewhere in between the two.